This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Make-ahead smoothies are my ultimate answer to the famous question, “Mom/Honey, what do we have to eat around here?”
 I’m all about fostering independence when it comes to the real food choices available in our house, but when the only options available are ingredients versus edible food, this can be a hard task.
 With smoothies in the fridge or packaged as popsicles or push-up pops in the freezer, a breakfast/lunch/snack is always available.

 A smoothie alone won’t fill the hungry bellies in my family.
-For this reason, I usually pair a smoothie with an easy side: popcorn, cut veggie sticks, crackers, a homemade granola bar (made in advance), toast, a muffin (made in advance), or an egg (usually made in the Instant Pot and prepped in advance).
+For this reason, I usually pair a smoothie with an easy side: popcorn, cut veggie sticks (sometimes with homemade ranch), crackers, a homemade granola bar (made in advance), sourdough toast, a muffin (made in advance), or an egg (usually made in the Instant Pot and prepped in advance).

 Smoothies are the perfect way to start the morning.
-By serving my family a smoothie first thing in the morning, I know everyone has been nourished with the best of the best.
-No matter what happens that day I know we have enjoyed a healthy dose of fruits, veggies, probiotics, and even sometimes nuts/seeds and chia or flax seeds.
+By serving my family a smoothie first thing in the morning, I know everyone has been nourished with the best of the best nutrients.
+No matter what happens that day, I know we have enjoyed a healthy dose of fruits, veggies, probiotics, healthy fats, and even sometimes nuts/seeds and chia or flax seeds.

 What You’ll Need to Prep Smoothies in Advance

 For years, I used a $40 blender.
-Last year I received my first high-speed blender, a Blendtec.
+A few years ago, I received my first high-speed blender, a Blendtec.
 Then, a couple of years ago, I upgraded to a KitchenAid Pro Blender.
 If you plan to make a lot of green smoothies, or smoothies containing hard ingredients (nuts, dates, etc.), a high-speed blender is the way to go.
 Yes, high-speed blenders can be pricey and require budgeting over months and years.
-To save money, I highly recommend checking out the Blendtec refurbished site (my blender is a refurb) if that’s the brand you’re looking to purchase.
+To save money, I highly recommend checking out the Blendtec refurbished site (my blender was a refurb) if that’s the brand you’re looking to purchase.

 Note: Don’t let the desire or feeling that you need a high-speed blender keep you from prepping smoothies.
 Any blender will work great for a basic fruit/soft veggie smoothie recipe.
 My $40 blender lasted 8 years!

 If you have the freezer space and plan to freeze smoothies you’re going to need freezer-safe jars.
-Freezer-safe Mason jars are my favorite with the plastic screw-on lids.
+Freezer-safe mason jars are my favorite with the plastic screw-on lids.
 I can use them for soups, smoothies, broth, salad dressing, and so much more.
 They are also freezer safe thanks to the thick glass and wide mouth.
 The plastic lids don’t rust so I recommend using them for freezing.